LSEG-API-Samples/Workflow.EikonAPI.RDPLibrary.Python.ESGBondSearch/README.md

 # How to use SCREENER and RDP Search for finding Bons ESG Data Workflow
-- Last update: July 2021
+- Last update: January 2022
 - Environment: Windows
 - Compiler: Conda distribution
 - Prerequisite: Refinitiv Eikon or Refinitiv Workspace application with access to Eikon Data APIs and RDP